PARK SERVICES MANAGER I

-These positions develop strategies to address issues and opportunities to enhance park programs and operations, maximize revenues, and meet visitor expectations for quality resource-based recreation and interpretive services.
-These positions are also responsible for ensuring proper allocation and use of Maryland Park Service resources such as personnel, equipment and funding.
+This position develops strategies to address issues and opportunities to enhance park programs and operations, maximize revenues, and meet visitor expectations for quality resource-based recreation and interpretive services.
+This position is also responsible for ensuring proper allocation and use of Maryland Park Service resources such as personnel, equipment and funding.
 Duties also include the review, evaluation and support of emergency response capabilities and plans for visitor services, resource protection and employee safety activities at State Parks to safeguard visitors, personnel and resources.
-These positions represent the Department of Natural Resources as a liaison with local governments, businesses and community groups.
-Duties also include enforcement of DNR regulations and policies to ensure public safety, as well as the protection of Maryland's natural, cultural, historical and recreational resources.
+This position represents the Department of Natural Resources as a liaison with local governments, businesses and community groups.
+Duties also include enforcement of DNR regulations and policies to ensure public safety, as well as the protection of Maryland’s natural, cultural, historical and recreational resources.

-Education: Possession of a bachelor’s degree in forestry, forest management, natural resources management, parks and recreation, business management, education, history, or a related natural science from an accredited four-year college or university.
+Education: Possession of a Bachelor’s Degree in forestry, forest management, natural resources management, parks and recreation, business management, education, history, social sciences, or a related natural science from an accredited four-year college or university.

 Experience: Four years of experience supervising personnel engaged in park or forest operations work.

 1. Applicants may substitute additional experience as defined above for the required education at the rate of one year of experience, for up to four years of the required education.

 2. Applicants may substitute additional experience in park or forest operations work at the rate of two years for each year of the required supervisory experience for up to two years of the required experience.

 3. Possession of a Master’s Degree from an accredited college or university in forestry, forestry management, nature resources management, parks and recreation, business administration, education, history, or a related natural resources field may be substituted for one year of the required experience.

 • Three years of professional field-level experience working in a park setting

 • Excellent communication skills (verbal and written)

 • Experience in managing and maintaining park facilities and grounds